Judge reprimands special prosecutor, but won’t dismiss perjury charge against witness in Thomas Wales case

 Wales, a white-collar prosecutor with the U.S. Attorney’s Office in Seattle, was shot to death in the basement of his Queen Anne Hill home on Oct.
 11, 2001.

-However, Reid denied those statements when she testified before the grand jury in February 2018.
+However, Reid denied those statements when she testified before the grand jury.
 Her attorneys say federal prosecutors misrepresented a grant of immunity Reid had been granted in order to compel her testimony and then had her indicted by another grand jury for lying.

 Reid has pleaded not guilty to charges of lying to a grand jury and obstruction of justice in what is the first indictment to be filed in the case, appearing to give momentum to a case that has frustrated the FBI for nearly two decades.